Herding stochastic autonomous agents via local control rules and online global target selection strategies: Herder dynamics and control rules

 \subsection{Target selection strategies}

+In the case of a single herder chasing multiple agents, the most common strategy in the literature is for it to select the target chased as either the farthest passive agent from the goal region, or the centre of mass of the flocking herd \cite{ vaughan_experiments_2000,strombom_solving_2014, licitra_single_2017}.
+When two or more herders are involved, the problem is usually solved using a formation control approach, letting the herders surround the herd and then drive them towards the goal region \cite{pierson_controlling_2018, jyh-ming_lien_shepherding_2004}.
+Rather than using formation control techniques or solving off-line or on-line optimisation problems as in \cite{jyh-ming_lien_shepherding_2005, Burger2011}, here we present a set of simple, yet effective, target selection strategies that exploit the spatial distribution of the herders allowing them to cooperatively select their targets without requiring any computationally expensive optimisation problem to be solved on-line.

-The local control rules for the $j$-th herder depend on the target being chased.
-It is therefore essential to design and compare different target selection strategies that multiple herders can adopt when solving collectively the same herding problem, i.e., when $N_H\geq 2$.
-We consider the four different target selection strategies (or herding strategies) described below, starting from the simplest where herders globally look for the target farthest from the goal region.
+We present four different herding strategies, starting from the simplest case where herders globally look for the target farthest from the goal region.
 A graphical illustration of the four strategies is reported in Fig.~\ref{fig1} for $N_H=3$ herders.

-\paragraph{Global search strategy (no plane partitioning)} Each herder selects the farthest target agent from the containment region which is not currently selected by any other herder (Fig.~\ref{fig:search_Global}).
+\paragraph{Global search strategy (no plane partitioning)} Each herder selects the farthest \target{} agent from the containment region which is not currently targeted by any other herder (Fig.~\ref{fig:search_Global}).
+Being the simplest possible strategy, we will use this strategy as a \emph{benchmark} to compare the performance of the others strategies considered here.

-\paragraph{Static arena partitioning} At the beginning of the trial and for all its duration, the plane is partitioned in $N_H$ circular sectors of width equal to $2 \pi / {N}_H\,\mathrm{rad}$ centred at $\underline{x}^{\star}$.
-Each herder is then assigned one sector to patrol and selects the target therein that is farthest from $\mathcal{G}$ (Fig.~\ref{fig:search_PN}).
-Note that this is the same herding strategy used in \cite{nalepka_first_2017}.
+\paragraph{Static arena partitioning} At the beginning of the trial and for all of its duration, the plane is partitioned in $N_H$ circular sectors of width equal to $2 \pi / {N}_H\,\mathrm{rad}$ centred at $\underline{x}^{\star}$.
+Each herder is then assigned one sector to patrol and selects the \target{} agent therein that is farthest from $\mathcal{G}$ (Fig.~\ref{fig:search_PN}).
+Note that this is the same herding strategy used in \cite{nalepka_first_2017} for $N_H = 2$ herders.

-\paragraph{Dynamic leader-follower target selection strategy} At the beginning of the trial, herders are labelled from $1$ to $N_H$ in anticlockwise order starting from a randomly selected herder which is assigned the \emph{leader} role.
-The leader starts by selecting the farthest target from $\mathcal{G}$ whose angular position $\tilde{\phi}^{(i,1)}$ is such that
+\paragraph{Dynamic leader-follower (LF) target selection strategy} At the beginning of the trial, herders are labelled from $1$ to $N_H$ in anticlockwise order starting from a randomly selected herder which is assigned the \emph{leader} role.
+The plane is then partitioned dynamically in different regions as follows.
+The leader starts by selecting the farthest \target{} agent from $\mathcal{G}$ whose angular position $\tilde{\phi}^{(i,1)}$ is such that